 mris_ca_label - parcellates a cortical surface based on the reference atlas (produces .annot files)

-- There are two atlases included with Freesurfer (created in-house using mris_ca_train):
+- There are three atlases included with Freesurfer:

 - This atlas is also known as the 'Desikan-Killiany' cortical atlas.
 It is a gyral based atlas: ie, a gyrus was defined as running between the bottoms of two adjacent sulci.
 That is, a gyrus includes the part visible on the pial view + adjacent banks of the sulci limiting this gyrus.